 About

-In October 2013, I received my Ph.D. in Computer Science from the University of Montpellier 2, France, in collaboration with the University of New Caledonia.
+In October 2013, I received my PhD in Computer Science from the University of Montpellier 2, France, in collaboration with the University of New Caledonia.
 My thesis was carried out under the supervision of Maguelonne Teisseire, Nazha Selmaoui-Folcher, Sandra Bringay, and Frédéric Flouvat.
-This work involved the spatiotemporal pattern mining problem from geo-referenced data, specifically, related to health and environmental issues.
+This work involved the spatiotemporal pattern mining problem from geo-referenced data, specifically related to health and environmental issues.

-Previously, I received my Master's degree from the University of Montpellier 2 (France) in Computability, Algorithms, and Network Management and Security in June 2010.
+Also, I received my Master's degree from the University of Montpellier 2 (France) in Computability, Algorithms, and Network Management and Security in June 2010.
 I obtained my degree in Systems Engineering at Andina University in 2004 (Cusco, Peru).

 Research